JJWilder/website-hugo/content/posts/2020/busters-new-hat.md

 Buster had found his holiday hat!!

 The real gifts are not bought and sold.
 They surround us everyday, it's knowing where to look, rather, how to look.
-Look deep enough, as hard as it sometimes is, and everything becomes a gift.
+Dig deep enough, as hard as it sometimes is, and everything becomes a gift.
 May you find your gift this season.

 Happy Holidays!!